Last Revision Date: March 1, 2023

 (xiii) such other information you voluntarily provide to us.

 In addition, we collect information you provide when you sign up to have Short Message Service notifications sent directly to your Mobile Device.
-We use your Device ID to verify, audit and analyze your use of our Sites.
+We use your Device ID to verify, audit and analyze your use of our Sites and services.

 Service and Support.
-When you communicate with us in connection with customer service and technical support, we will collect and store your contact information, information about your use of our Sites, your user ID and such other information you voluntarily provide to us in connection with such inquiry.
+When you communicate with us in connection with customer service and technical support, we will collect and store your contact information, information about your use of our Sites and services, your user ID and such other information you voluntarily provide to us in connection with such inquiry.

 (i) your first and last name;